Texas A&M University

-New Environmental Governance in Brazil - analyzes types of governance regimes, evaluates the influence of state actors and civil society on water governance, and measures environmental outcomes of new governance regimes.
+Environmental Governance in the Brazil Brazilian Cerrado - analyzes types of governance regimes, evaluates the influence of state actors and civil society on water governance, and measures environmental outcomes of new governance regimes.

 The Making of an Irrigated Agricultural Landscape in the Lower Rio Grande Valley of South Texas, 1900-1945” is planned as a book covering three major themes: (1) ideas, stressing the invention of the Lower Rio Grande Valley as a “Magic Valley,” an ethnically white agricultural paradise with abundant, cheap, and subservient Mexican labor; (2) water governance, focusing on the construction of the irrigation infrastructure by private firms and their conversion to quasi-public irrigation and water districts; and (3) land, emphasizing the clearing of shrubland and constructing the grapefruit commodity chain.

 Brannstrom (PI; A. Santos, co-PI), “Doctoral Dissertation Research: Opportunities and constraints to livelihood production in the Cassarubá Marine Extractive Reserve (MER) in Northeast Brazil,” National Science Foundation DDRI

 PI Chris Houser) “Perception of the rip current hazard on Galveston Island and South Padre Island,” Texas Sea Grant College Program

 PI Matthew Fry) “Collaborative Research: Social Perspectives New Geographies of Shale Gas: Distance Regulation and Policy Mobilities in Texas,” National Science Foundation